 Customs officers are federal law enforcement professionals whose focus is on border security.
 These professionals work for the U.S. Department of Homeland Security.
+Other titles under which these positions might be listed include customs agent, customs and border patrol agent, and customs and border protection officer.
 This work can be dangerous and stressful.
 Officers may feel rewarded, however, in knowing that they are working to help keep their country safe.

 Step 1: Earn a Bachelor's Degree

 Typically, a student considering a career as a customs officer completes a degree program as the first step.
 No specific degree field is required, but students may favor programs in criminal justice.
 These programs, which take four years to complete, offer courses relevant to a career as a customs officer.
 With a bachelor's degree, aspiring customs officers can apply for entry-level positions without first gaining experience.

 - Study a foreign language.
 Customs officers often interact with people from all over the world.
 Proficiency in a foreign language helps with that interaction and makes the customs officer more valuable.
 Take the opportunity to study a foreign language while completing an undergraduate degree.
 This ability is a great asset for potential customs officers.

 - Enter an internship program.
 Some schools offer the opportunity to complete fieldwork in an internship program.
 Students may work in real-world settings and gain experience with state police, private detectives, and federal agencies.